arnml/wordvectors/README.md

 # wordvectors
-As part of my classes in USP
+As part of my classes at USP